PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature.en.md

 <p>Note: The above accuracy metrics are Accuracy scores measured on the AgeDB-30, CFP-FP, and LFW datasets, respectively.
 All model GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
 CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</p>

 ## III.
 Quick Integration
-&gt; ❗ Before quick integration, please install the PaddleX wheel package.
+> ❗ Before quick integration, please install the PaddleX wheel package.
 For details, refer to the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md)

 After installing the whl package, a few lines of code can complete the inference of the face feature module.
 You can switch models under this module freely, and you can also integrate the model inference of the face feature module into your project.
 Before running the following code, please download the [example image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/face_recognition_001.jpg) to your local machine.